 It’s never too soon to start reading with your children!
 Children begin to learn speech and language skills from the day they are born.
 As children develop, they learn increasingly complex speech and language skills.
 During early speech and language development, children are also learning skills that are critical for emergent literacy skills.

 What is emergent literacy?

 Early speech and language development, known as the emergent literacy stage, begins at birth and continues to the preschool years.
 During this time, children learn skills that are important for the development of literacy (reading and writing).
-Children begin to see and interact with various forms of print, for example street signs, books, magazines.
+Children begin to see and interact with various forms of print, for example, street signs, books, and magazines.
 Eventually, children are able to combine the skills they have learned about speaking and listening with what they know about print.
 Research has shown that children who enter school with weaker verbal abilities are much more likely to experience difficulties learning literacy skills than those who don’t.

 Ways to develop emergent literacy skills

 Make reading fun

 - Make sure both you and your child are having FUN!

 - Read with expression, pitching your voice higher or lower where it’s appropriate or using different voices for different characters.